junxit/us-congress-bills-117/metadata.md

 - 2021-01-04 — Introduced in House
 - 2021-01-04 — Introduced in House
 - 2021-01-04 — Referred to the House Committee on Oversight and Reform.
+- 2021-01-05 — Considered under suspension of the rules. (consideration: CR H58-62)
+- 2021-01-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+21.
+- 2021-01-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-01-05 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
+- 2021-01-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H58-60)
+- 2021-01-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H58-60)